-PPIAF provides technical assistance and knowledge grants to governments to support the creation of a sound enabling environment for the provision of infrastructure services by the private sector.
-Our clients include national governments, PPP units, regulators, and sub-national entities, including municipalities and utilities, and we work in collaboration with the World Bank Country Units to deliver our assistance.
-PPIAF is headquartered in Washington, D.C. and maintains field offices in Nairobi and Dakar.
+PPIAF achieves its mission by providing knowledge and technical assistance grants to governments.
+Our clients include national governments, PPP units, regulators, and sub-national entities, including municipalities and utilities.
+We work in collaboration with the World Bank Country Units to deliver our technical assistance.